 8) Sew the final piece for the handover

 To make things easier, let’s break it down a little bit and apply some new definitions.
 In our company, for easy communication with our clients, we use some different terms.
 We don’t use the term “sample” for all of the early designs.
 We call that process “prototyping”.
 Prototyping is one of the processes used in “product development”.
 So, as we develop a fashion product for a client we work through prototypes.
 If a client comes in with an early stage prototype of their own design, that piece becomes prototype v1.
 As we work through more prototypes, the number simply changes to reflect our progress.
 V1, v2, v3… and so on.
+In our nomenclature, Prototyping is part of the design process.

 After, and only after, the prototyping process is completed, then we begin using the term “sample”.
 A sample then is a copy of a final prototype.
 This makes things simpler for both both of us.
 It would be unwise to create samples at a stage when the design is still unfinished.
 It would create duplicates of errors that have yet to be worked out.
 Once we have begun to use the term sample, then everyone has a clearer idea of the status of the item.
+Samples then are reference materials, not part of the design process.

 So, with that little adjustment, let’s start again.
 Are you looking for a clothing sample maker?
 Or, perhaps are you looking more for a product development service that can help you with prototyping your design?
 The further you can get in your own process will reduce the costs of moving forward.
 So choose carefully and be realistic about your needs.